 Ophir Utah is a great example of a living ghost town.
 There are still a few old buildings lining the streets.
 Now shells.
 But not many.
 There are some new homes.
 A few new cabins.
 And quite a few RV’s.
 I don’t know why.
 There’s even a nice little park.

-My wife and I drove through it this spring … in 2011.
-There seemed to be quite a bit more activity … and a lot more new buildings … than the last time we were there more than 20 years ago.
+My wife and I drove through it a few years ago.
+There seemed to be quite a bit more activity … and more new buildings … than the last time we were there more than 20 years ago.

 I’ve been there several times.
 My wife and I … along with some of her relatives … drove there years ago in our jeep.
 The roads are paved all the way so you don’t need to worry about that.
 In the lower parts of the canyon, the road is actually the old railroad bed.

 Looking back in retrospect … especially with some of the stories about people being injured and killed in abandoned mines … we did something we wouldn’t do now.
 We went into one of the abandoned mines.
 There was nothing to keep us out.

 It was a memorable experience.
 The highlight was my father-in-law gashing his head open on a sharp rock.
 We encountered a seemingly bottomless mine shaft and turned around at that point.
 This was years ago.